statisticsnorway/geo-explorer/README.md

 ).run()
 ```

-Use the 'data' argument to add data to the map at startup. 'data' can be:
+The 'data' argument can be either:
 - a list of file paths
-- a dict with GeoDataFrames as values and labels as keys
+- a dict with labels as keys and GeoDataFrames as values
 - a dict with file paths as keys and filter function (or None) as value (note that the filter function must be formated as a string!)

-Set 'column' to color the geometries.
+Set the 'column' argument to color the geometries.

-Optionally specify the colors with the 'color_dict' argument (with column values as dict keys and color codes (hex) or named colors (https://matplotlib.org/stable/gallery/color/named_colors.html) as dict values).
+Optionally specify what colors with the 'color_dict' argument (with column values as dict keys and color codes (hex) or named colors (https://matplotlib.org/stable/gallery/color/named_colors.html) as dict values).

 ### Filter functions
 Filtering data can be done in the GeoExplorer init, as shown above, or in the app.